Founders and Director

 Mr. Cheesman brings extensive experience at various scales of planning and management, community capacity development, environmental and resource management, and municipal policy development.
 Strong emphasis on rural and urban planning, socio economic impacts and integrated community and resource management.
 Tim is also a full member of SK Institute of Agrologists (P.Ag).

-Specializing in Environmental Planning, Dr. Gunn provides advice and feedback on various planning projects and is a Professor in the Regional and Urban Planning program at the University of Saskatchewan.
+Specializing in Environmental Planning, Dr. Blakley provides advice and feedback on various planning projects and is a Professor in the Regional and Urban Planning program at the University of Saskatchewan.

 Bill Holden (MCIP, Senior Planner, City of Saskatoon)